-A personal or a commercial cutter?
-Bluetooth enabled or a manual operation?
+A manual or an electronic cutter?
+Bluetooth enabled or a plug n’ play?
 What’s your budget?
 Space restraints?
 We could go on.

 Here are a few pointers that should guide you into deciding exactly what type of vinyl cutting machine is best for you.

 If you’ve read our article on Vinyl Cutting 101, you’ll know that there’s two distinct markets when it comes to vinyl cutting: the manual machines that usually come with a hand crank, and the more sophisticated electronic cutters.